midlantica/LovelyBunchOfCoconuts/content/claims/public_transportation_for_all.md

 ---
-title: "Public Transportation for All"
+title: 'Public Transportation for All'
-claim: "Public Transportation for All"
+claim: 'Public Transportation for All'
-translation: "Freedom of movement, brought to you by delays."
+translation: 'Freedom of movement, brought to you by delays.'
 ---

 ## "Public Transportation for All"